Manage data ArcGIS Online

 The next two views you’ll create are to inform and engage the public.
 One view can be added to a public awareness app to show areas with a high density of reported activity to emphasize areas with a higher risk of coyote encounters.
 The final view can be added to a crowdsourcing app to allow the public to report coyote sightings.

-- On the coyotes_oakville item page, click Create View Layer.
+2. On the coyotes_oakville item page, click Create view layer and choose View layer.

 The Layer definitions pane appears.

-- In the Layer definitions pane, click Fields and click the remove button for Review_status to remove it from the list.
+4. In the Layer definitions pane, click Fields.
+Next to Review_status, click the remove button.

-Next, you will set a definition on the view to prevent the public from seeing a feature before it goes through the review process.
+Next, you will prevent the public from seeing a feature before it goes through the review process.

-- In the Filter pane, click Add expression and build the expression Review_status is Complete.
+6. In the Filter pane, click Add new and build the expression Review_status is Complete.

-- Click the back button twice to return to the Included layers pane and click Next.
+7. Click the Back button twice to return to the Included layers pane.
+Click Next.

-- In the Create pane, for Title, type Coyotes_Oakville_PublicView and add your initials.
-Accept the default values for the tags and summary and click Create.
+8. In the Create pane, for Title, type Coyotes_Oakville_PublicView and add your initials.

 The Coyotes_Oakville_PublicView item page appears.

-- On the Coyotes_Oakville_PublicView item page, for Description, type Reported coyote activity in Oakville.
+10. For Description, click Edit and type Reported coyote activity in Oakville.
 Click Save.

 The last view you'll create is for the community to report coyote activity.
 They won't need to see any current data.
 They just need access to a layer to add a new feature and attributes that describe what they observed and when.
 For this view, you'll restrict their ability to see features for reported activity, including their own.